Addison Rae Flaunts Amazing Figure In Scanty Blue Bikini

 She finished the look off with a pair of sunglasses.
 She further accessorized with a pair of earrings and a necklace.

 The content proved to be a massive hit with social media users, amassing more than 2.9 million likes since it went live just four hours ago.
-Additionally, more than 13,000 fans headed to the comments section to express their thoughts on the model’s form, her good looks, and her bathing suit.
+Additionally, more than 13,000 fans headed to the comments section to express their thoughts on the model’s form, good looks, and bathing suit.

 “You are so beautiful!
 I just have no words to describe how much you inspire me and influence me to be someone more positive!
-I’m so grateful, I love you,” one kind individual wrote, adding a pink-heart emoji to their comment.
+I’m so grateful, I love you,” one kind individual wrote, adding a pink-heart emoji to the comment.

-“You look so good in a blue bikini,” chimed in another admirer, following their sentence with a blue-heart emoji.
+“You look so good in a blue bikini,” chimed in another admirer, following their sentence with a blue heart emoji.

 “Your body is goals,” a third fan asserted.